52North/WeatherRoutingTool/README.md

 The coordinates ``` it_pos ``` and ```it_course ``` are iterators for the coordinate pairs and the courses that need to be checked per coordinate pair, respectively.
 The function in the WRT that writes the route parameters to the netCDF file is called ``` ship.write_netCDF_courses ```.
 Following up on this, the function ``` get_fuel_netCDF``` in the WRT calls the function ``` PredictPowerOrSpeedRoute ``` in mariPower which itself initiates the calcualation of the ship parameters.
 The netCDF file is overwritten by the WRT for every routing step s.t. the size of the file is not increasing during the routing process.

-Both for the isofuel algorithm and the genetic algorithm the same structure of the netCDF file is used.
+The same structure of the netCDF file is used for the isofuel algorithm and the genetic algorithm.
 However, due to the different concepts of the algorithms, the entity of points that is send for calculation in one request differes between both algorithms.
 For the isofuel algorithm, all coordinate pairs and courses that are considered for a single routing step are passed to mariPower in a single request (see Fig. XXX).
 For the genetic algorithm all points and courses for a closed route are passed in a single request (see Fig. XXX).

 ## References
 - https://github.com/omdv/wind-router